Consenting to participate in a clinical trial

 In some clinical studies, samples will be taken from the participants, for example blood or tissue samples.
 Such samples are also called biological material.
 Analyzes of the samples will be included in the study data and the samples themselves will be stored in a research biobank.
 When you join a study, you will be informed about how long the samples will be kept.
 The samples cannot be used for purposes other than those for which they were collected without your approval.

 You can withdraw at any time

-Those responsible for the trial are obliged to inform you of your rights if you are injured or suffer complications as a result of your participation in the trial.
-You will also receive information about your opportunities of applying for compensation via the Norwegian System of Patient Injury Compensation (NPE).
+Those responsible for the clinical trial have a duty to inform you of your rights in the event that you develop injuries or complications as a result of the clinical trial.
+You will also receive information about your possibilities for applying for compensation from the Norwegian System of Compensation to Patients (npe.no), in Norwegian.

-If the trial involves testing of drugs, the persons responsible for the trial are obliged to take out insurance under the Product Liability Act (Drug insurance – in Norwegian).
+If the clinical trial involves drug clinical trials, those responsible for the clinical trial have a duty to take out insurance pursuant to the Product Liability Act.

 Find out more about: